ansible/workshops/exercises/networking_v2/labs/lab03-templating/exercise03-templates/README.md

 #### Step 5

 The next step is to create a Jinja2 template.
 Ansible will look for the template file in the current working directory and within a directory called `templates` automatically.
 Convention/best-practice is to create the template file within the template directory.

 Using `vi`, `nano` or another text editor, go ahead and create a new file called `os_report.j2` under the `templates` directory.
 Add the following into the template file:

+{%raw%}
 ``` python